The "bite" of the old Rhodes vs. the smooth tine sound of the 70s and early 80s. What sounds the best?

 The Wurlitzer is more affordable, too-- especially if you source a student model (the 206, I think?).
 I like the internal speakers for home-practice, I like the built-in tremolo.
 I like the portability!
 My Rhodes was a pain-and-a-half to transport and/or move around the room.
 I owned one of each at one point and now own neither; I would absolutely prefer a Wurlitzer over a Rhodes, though

-― that said, I’d prefer a single serving of you (flamboyant goon tie included), Wednesday, 27 November 2019 15:00 (two weeks ago) link
+― that said, I’d prefer a single serving of you (flamboyant goon tie included), Wednesday, 27 November 2019 15:00 (eight months ago) link

 I love them both, but I definitely prefer the Rhodes.
 It's hard to articulate why because they're timbrally pretty similar, but the Rhodes seems more "buttery" and versatile to me than the Wurlitzer.
 The true sparkly sound of space.
 I even dig the Dyno Rhodes and the DX7 emulation.